APPFL/APPFL/docs/users/communicator.rst

 `Globus Compute <https://globus-compute.readthedocs.io/>`_ is a distributed function as a service platform, which can be used for running federated learning on real-world distributed machines.
 It can turn each client into an endpoint which can be patched with remote functions on the server side to run federated learning tasks.
 It is composed of two parts:

-- Globus Compute Server Communicator (``appfl.communicator.globus_compute.GlobusComputeServerCommunicator``), which can send task to the client endpoints and receive the results.
+- Globus Compute Server Communicator (``appfl.comm.globus_compute.GlobusComputeServerCommunicator``), which can send task to the client endpoints and receive the results.
-- Globus Compute Client Entry Point (``appfl.communicator.globus_compute.GlobusComputeClientCommunicator.globus_compute_client_entry_point``), which is the entry point for the client to execute the task and send the results back to the server.
+- Globus Compute Client Entry Point (``appfl.comm.globus_compute.GlobusComputeClientCommunicator.globus_compute_client_entry_point``), which is the entry point for the client to execute the task and send the results back to the server.

 Globus Compute Server Communicator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~